What to Expect From Blood Test Results

 PSA or prostate specific antigen is a protein produced by the prostate gland.
 A high level of PSA may show prostate cancer, a noncancerous condition such as prostatitis (inflammation of the prostate gland,) or an enlarged prostate (BPH.)
 Numerical results are given in units with a normal reference range of 0-4.

-There are many other blood tests which a doctor might order depending on your medical condition.
+There are many other blood tests that a doctor might order depending on your medical condition.
 I have not given a detailed explanation of all of my attached results because I am not a doctor.
 Some of my medical information is taken from Healthline on the internet.